louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 5.9 Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness

-In patients who may be susceptible to the intracranial effects of CO2retention (e.g., those with evidence of increased intracranial pressure or brain tumors), DILAUDID INJECTION may reduce respiratory drive, and the resultant CO2retention can further increase intracranial pressure.
+In patients who may be susceptible to the intracranial effects of CO₂ retention (e.g., those with evidence of increased intracranial pressure or brain tumors), DILAUDID INJECTION may reduce respiratory drive, and the resultant CO₂ retention can further increase intracranial pressure.
 Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with DILAUDID INJECTION.

 Opioids may also obscure the clinical course in a patient with a head injury.
 Avoid the use of DILAUDID INJECTION in patients with impaired consciousness or coma.